Daylight Savings time is a good time to remind yourself to do three things:

 A professional roofer will be sure to inspect your attic to look for signs of leaks or damage.
 Many times, where there is water, there is mold, mildew, or insect infestation.
 Mold needs water to grow and termites and carpenter ants are attracted to moist, rotting wood, caused by roof leaks.

 Roof repairs can be expensive if neglected and can ultimately shorten the life of your roof.
 The key to minimizing maintenance costs and extending the life of your roof is regular inspections to catch problems early.
+A roof inspection is the cheapest preventative to roof repairs.

 Even though we all lost an hour of sleep during daylight savings time, we can’t be caught asleep when it comes to protecting our families and our homes.
 Don’t forget your smoke detectors or your roof!